Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 Here the features and functions of the site are detailed.
 I have tried to keep the design as uniform and consistent where possible
 ### Blog Features

-- Title header - Empahsize the blog name with a tagline attached that quickly clarifies that it is a blog dedicated to luxury handbags.
+- Title header - Emphasize the blog name with a tagline attached that quickly clarifies that it is a blog dedicated to luxury handbags.
 The title is also responsive.

 <img src="media/headnavbar.png" alt="hero image">

-- Navbar - Resposive and navigates to the Home page, Login or Logout, Register and Contact Us pages.
+- Navbar - Responsive and navigates to the Home page, Login or Logout, Register and Contact Us pages.

 <img src="media/navbar.png" alt="navbar">

 - Home page - This is the landing page.
 I have tried to keep the site clean and free from over congestion of images or words.
 The idea behind this is for the page to present as visually appealing to the site user.

 <img src="media/homepage.png" alt="homepage">

 - Register, Login and Logout